microsoft/vscode-docs/docs/csharp/package-management.md

 3. Next, choose which package you want to remove from the list of packages that are currently installed in your project.

-4. The C# Dev Kit then performs the necessary changes and updates your project file and references.
+4. C# Dev Kit then performs the necessary changes and updates your project file and references.

 ## Dependency management